djhaskin987/degasolv/docs/command-reference.rst

 algorithm was specified using the CLI, or using the maven version comparison algorithm by default.

-In addition to the above operators, two other version spec operators are
+In addition to the above operators, three other version spec operators are
 provided:

-  * The "matches" operator: ``<>``.
+  * The "matches" operator: ``<>``. *Introduced of version 1.8.0*.
 This operator is given in a version spec as ``<>REGEX``.
 The version of any package found during the resolution process must match the given `java regular expression`_.
 Examples:

       * The expression ``<>\d+\.\d+\.\d+`` matches any version containing a three-part version in it.